-ENG 99 with Credit (CR)

-Concentrates on writing short essays with an emphasis on structure, ideas, and development.
-Also includes a research project where students learn skills in researching, including research in a document and documenting sources.
+Prerequisites: ENG 99 with Credit (CR) or appropriate placement scores Concentrates on writing short essays with an emphasis on structure, ideas, development and critical thinking.
+Teaches information literacy skills and applies them in conducting research and in using and documenting sources.
 Deals with grammatical problems as they arise within the context of students' writing.
 Also includes some emphasis in editing and proofreading.